 Park West Gallery donates to conservation and betterment

 SOUTHFIELD, Mich., Feb.
-18, 2015 – Park West Gallery, known for fine art auctions on cruise ships, live art auctions in metropolitan areas and art galleries in Detroit and Miami Lakes, Florida, has donated $115,000 to three non-profit organizations.
+18, 2015 – Park West Gallery, known for fine art auctions on cruise ships and its art gallery in Detroit, has donated $115,000 to three non-profit organizations.

 Park West Gallery reviews hundreds of artists each year, considering their talents and their contributions to the world.
 To support these philanthropic efforts, the gallery’s non-profit organization, the Park West Foundation, is working with artists Guy Harvey, Romero Britto and Andrew Bone to support organizations that encourage conservation and bettering society.